The Jim Irsay Collection: Kurt Cobain

 Irsay purchased Nirvana frontman Kurt Cobain's 1969 Fender Mustang at auction in 2022.
 The guitar had been used by Cobain on Nirvana's albums Nevermind (1991) and In Utero (1993).

 However, the guitar is most famous for appearing in the music video for the band's 1991 single "Smells Like Teen Spirit."
 The song was the lead single on Nevermind and its surprise popularity is often credited with propelling grunge music into the mainstream.

+In 2026, the collection sold the Fender Mustang for $6.9 million.

 American history

 The collection includes important items from American history, dating back to the American Revolution.
 Items include a John Hancock signed lottery ticket from 1765 for the rebuilding of Faneuil Hall in Boston, the first declaration of Thanksgiving passed by the Continental Congress in 1777, an 1823 copy of the Declaration of Independence, and several letters by George Washington and Thomas Jefferson.

 Abraham Lincoln is represented in the collection with letters, a presentation cane, and a pocket knife he was given for attending the 1864 Great Central Fair in Philadelphia.
 In 2023, Irsay purchased two tickets from the April 14, 1865, performance of Our American Cousin at Ford's Theatre, the night Lincoln was assassinated.

 The collection has a rocking chair used by President John F. Kennedy at the White House and a Stetson hat that was to be presented to Kennedy by Texas Governor John Connally on the day he was assassinated.
 Irsay also owned the top hat worn by Harry S. Truman on the day of his 1949 Presidential Inauguration.